jzombie/rust-string-replace-all/README.md

 | macOS-latest  | [![macOS Tests][macos-latest-badge]][macos-latest-workflow]                          |
 | Windows-latest| [![Windows Tests][windows-latest-badge]][windows-latest-workflow]                    |

-The `string-replace-all` crate provides a utility to return a new `String` with all occurrences of a pattern replaced by a specified replacement.
+The `string-replace-all` crate enables `JavaScript-style` string replacement, returning a new `String` where all occurrences of a pattern are substituted with a specified replacement.
+It supports both exact matches and regex-based replacements.

 - The pattern can be either a **string slice** or a **`Regex`**.
 - The replacement is always a **string slice**.